Noufal-n/project-jb/README.md

 Second command is" npm start "
 Then open browser

-localhost:3000
+localhost:3000            (this is student) Localhost:3000/admin      (this is HOD) Localhost:3000/manager    (this manager)

-Localhost:3000/admin
+First you need to login in manager using email: Muhammednoufal@gmail.com Pass:noufal@12

-Localhost:3000/manager
+Then you need to add HOD

-First you need to login in manager using email: Muhammednoufal@gmail.com Pass:noufal@6448
+localhost:3000/admin

-Then you need to add HOD after that you need to login localhost:3000/admin
+And create admin account(HOD) and login
-And create admin account and login after that you need to add student Then
+Then  ADD student

 localhost:3000 and signup and login that's it